»Kubernetes Health Checks in Consul on Kubernetes

 When readiness probes are set for a pod, the status of the pod will be reflected within Consul and will cause Consul to redirect service mesh traffic to the pod based on the pod's health.
 If the pod has failing health checks, Consul will no longer use the service instance associated with the pod for service mesh traffic.
 When the pod passes its health checks, Consul will then use the respective service instance for service mesh traffic.

 In the case where no user defined health checks are assigned to a pod, the default behavior is that the Consul health check will

 passing until the pod becomes unready.

-It is highly recommended to enable TLS for all configurations which use healthChecks to mitigate any security concerns should the pod network ever be compromised.
-The health checks controller makes calls across the network to Consul agents on all nodes so an attacker could potentially sniff ACL tokens if those calls are not encrypted.
+It is highly recommended to enable TLS for all production configurations to mitigate any security concerns should the pod network ever be compromised.
+The controller makes calls across the network to Consul agents on all nodes so an attacker could potentially sniff ACL tokens if those calls are not encrypted via TLS.